ltclasper/ltclasper.github.io/_posts/2018-06-13-spatio-temporal-gis.md

 This week I've been thinking about how to represent changes over time in GIS.
 It’s traditionally been tricky and time consuming to visualise spatio-temporal data and to track changes in a spatial phenomenon over time.
 It’s mostly been done by using a series of static maps and altering styling and symbols to display changes over time.
 This has meant that we’ve often seen the temporal elements of geospatial datasets ignored.

 However, in recent years there has been great progress made in the usability of GIS as well as in tools for animation and video/GIF formats.
-These factors coupled with the ongoing craze for creating beautiful data visualisations has bought about exciting new ways to look at spatio-temporal data.
+These factors coupled with the ongoing trend for creating beautiful data visualisations has bought about exciting new ways to look at spatio-temporal data.
 These advancements have mostly been driven by open source software and user derived libraries and plug-ins.

 Probably the first stop for spatio-temporal data presentation and exploration in GIS is QGIS’s excellent [Time Manager plug-in]( https://plugins.qgis.org/plugins/timemanager/).